rism-digital/muscat-guidelines/default/en/source_240.md

 ##### 3. Genre

 Use the genre of the piece as the standardized title if you have neither a distinctive title nor a text incipit.
 In most cases, enter the genre in English and in the plural (such as **Operas**).
 Note that for some genres, a corresponding **Subject heading (650)** is used.
-Please consult the appendix **Standardized title – Subject heading** in the **Guidelines** for assistance.
+Consult the appendix **Standardized title – Subject heading** in the **Guidelines** for assistance.

 ###### Examples